 The details bring into focus a new look for the south end of Lake Merritt, where the Kaiser Convention Center is also slated to reopen as mostly office space by fall 2020.
 Fogarty said the driveway between the museum and the landmark Kaiser building, which Orton plans to rechristen the “Oakland Civic,” will be closed to vehicles; Hood Design is the landscaping contractor on both projects.

 The museum renovation also involves rotating its outdoor sculptures.
 Nine of 23 sculptures will be sold, placed in storage or returned to lenders, and six new pieces will be installed.
-Among the objects slated for removal is one of three pieces by Berkeley sculptor Stephen De Staebler as well as large-scale sculptures by Fletcher Benton, Bruce Beasley and Michael Bigger.
+Among the objects slated for removal is one of three pieces by Berkeley sculptor Stephen De Staebler as well as large-scale sculptures by artists including Fletcher Benton and Michael Bigger.

 Incoming works, meanwhile, include abstract ceramicist Peter Voulkos’ 1969 cast bronze sculpture Mr. Ishi as well as works by Betty Gold, John Mason and Jun Kaneko.
+Bruce Beasley's Foray III will be swapped for Pillars of Cypress.
 Other notable objects exhibited outdoors are Tony Labat’s painted steel Big Peace IV and Viola Frey’s glazed ceramic figure American Nude Series (Woman with Elbow on Raised Knee).
 According to Fogarty, the outdoor collection will also be augmented by interpretative plaques.

 The landscaping plan from Hood Design involves theming each outdoor terrace around one of five California ecoregions emphasizing native flora.
 (The mature oak, redwood and olive trees will remain.)
 “We’re a museum of California art, history and natural sciences and these are not native plants,” Fogarty said.